 What does “humane” mean to the BC public?

-A scientific poll of British Columbians in September 2015 found that the public interprets “humane” in different ways (see below).
 This can make it hard for municipalities to make ethical choices for their community that protects local wildlife and the environment.
 The BC SPCA’s AnimalKind standards serve as a blueprint, and other resources on rodenticides, humane pest control, and wildlife are also available.